raspbian-addons/raspbian-addons/README.md

 # To install or remove:
 Installation and removal instructions are [here](https://chunky-milk.github.io/raspbian-addons/).

+### A Note on 64-bit support
+Please Note that while there is a lot of software in this repository, **not all of it is available or compiled for 64-bit**.
+Some packages are, however.

 ### Having issues?
 If you're having issues with this repository, be sure to open an issue report on ***this*** github repo and not on the creators of the app's repo (unless you're having an issue with a specific app).